modemobpsycho/PythonCourseS1/README.md

-# PythonStepik
+# PythonCourseS1
   Beautiful is better than ugly.
 Explicit is better than implicit.
 Simple is better than complex.
 Complex is better than complicated.